Farmington area officials share ‘State of the Cities’

 The Greater Farmington Area Chamber of Commerce hosts this event, which will feature updates from Farmington Mayor Sara Bowman, Farmington Hills Mayor Vicki Barnett, and Farmington Public Schools Superintendent Robert Herera, Ed.D.

-In addition, this year, Annette Compo, of the Annette Compo Home Team at Keller Williams, will provide an update on local area real estate.
+In addition this year, Annette Compo of the Annette Compo Home Team at Keller Williams will provide an update on local real estate.

 “Come to this event to learn more about what is going on in the greater Farmington area,” said Chamber Executive Director Connor Osborn.
 “It’s important to stay engaged in your community and understand how to support our cities’ leaders as they plan for our future.”

-Note: Correction: The time of this event and link to register have been corrected.